Understanding the OSI Model as a Backend Engineer

 - CDNs

-Understanding OSI turns cloud infrustructure diagrams from abstract boxes into clear, logical systems.
+Understanding OSI turns cloud infrastructure diagrams from abstract boxes into clear, logical systems.

 OSI as a System Thinking Tool